Walking in Westchester and More

 20 Dogwood Lane, Briarcliff Manor

 Beautiful 235 acre wooded park/preserve with winding hiking trails in Briarcliff Manor.
 The main entrance is off Dogwood Lane.
 There's another entrance and room for 1-3 cars to park near 309 Hardscrabble Rd., but the way in from Dogwood is more scenic.
-The place is popular with dog walkers.
+The place was popular with dog walkers, but due to too many people letting their dogs off leash, dogs are now banned.

 Hemlock Brook Preserve